mogeko/movisea/packages/tmdb-request/README.md

 ## Usage

-First, You need to apply an API Token from [TMDb](https://www.themoviedb.org/settings/api).
+First, You need to apply an API Token from [TMDB](https://www.themoviedb.org/settings/api).
 It's **completely free**, you just need to register an account.

-We need thanks TMDb provide this great service for us, so please **do not abuse** the API.
+We need thanks TMDB provide this great service for us, so please **do not abuse** the API.

 ### GET request example